AvaMGardiner/COMP1000-Introduction-to-Computer-Programming/README.md

 **Programming Assessments**

-Throughout the semester, I was assigned two staged programming tasks.
-These tasks required me to apply all the skills I had acquired from the lectures and tutorials to develop simple game.
+Throughout the semester, I was assigned two programming assignment.
+These tasks required me to apply all the skills I had acquired from the lectures and tutorials to develop a simple game.